 The second key question that is often overlooked when talking about MarTech, is about people and operational readiness.
 You can spend a lot of time and money implementing new technology, only to have it fail because teams or processes were not put in place to embrace the new tech and leverage it to its greatest benefit.
 Ensuring you have engaged users and broad buy in as well as a well thought implementation and onboarding plan are critical to the success of any technology within an organization.

-Jason Katz is a B2C & B2B executive marketing leader.
-He is a recognized expert in marketing technology (MarTech) and operations focused on data management.
-Jason has worked in Technology, Marketing & Advertising, Ecommerce, Entertainment, Health, and Financial Services for startups and global brands like American Express, Shutterstock, HMH, and Criteo.
+Jason Katz is a recognized expert in Product Marketing, Marketing Technology, and Growth Marketing across B2C and B2B.
+He is Founder of Growth Marketing Advisors LLC and has served as Marketing Leader in Technology, Marketing & Advertising, Ecommerce, Entertainment, Health, Financial Services in startups and global brands like American Express, Shutterstock, Curious George & Carmen Sandiego (at HMH), and Criteo.

 “Here are the top three considerations companies building their MarTech stack often overlook (but shouldn’t)…”

 1. Single Unique Identifier – Most companies have many digital properties for different brands, devices (e.g., mobile app, website, streaming player), landing pages vs main site, and more.
 Marketing Cloud (e.g., Adobe, Salesforce, Google) documentation and guidance make setting user identifier for a single digital property relatively clear; however, each has a special configuration to de-duplicate down to single user identifier across all one’s digital properties.
 This special configuration is regularly overlooked by many.